-If you get caught running a stop sign or red light in Colorado, you’ll likely face fines and demerit points on your driving record.
+If you get caught running a stop sign or red light in Colorado, you'll likely face fines and demerit points on your driving record.
+(But you might have other alternatives for handling your ticket that allow you to avoid some of these consequences.)
 This article gives an overview of what the law prohibits and some specific consequences of a stop sign or red light violation.

 At a red light (solid or flashing) or stop sign, motorists must make a complete stop at a clearly marked stop line or before entering the crosswalk on the near side of the intersection.
 And if there is no stop line or crosswalk, the driver needs to stop before entering the intersection itself.